Skip to main content

 Have you ever looked closely at the 10 digits on a PAN and wondered what they mean?
 The structure is highly systematic:

-Here are the essential, everyday areas where a PAN is mandatory:
+Here are the essential uses where a PAN card is mandatory:

-- Filing Income Tax Returns (ITR): If you earn a taxable income in India, you cannot file your income tax returns without a PAN.
+• Filing Income Tax Returns (ITR): You cannot file your income tax returns without a PAN card, if you earn a taxable income in India.
 It is the central identifier for all your tax dues and tax refunds.

-- Banking and Financial Services: Want to open a bank account?
+• Banking and Financial Services: Want to open a bank account?
 You need a PAN.
-If you plan to deposit more than ₹50,000 in cash into a bank account in a single day, the teller will ask for your PAN.
+The banker will ask for your PAN, if you plan to deposit more than ₹50,000 in cash into a bank account in a single day.
 The exact same rule applies to opening a Fixed Deposit (FD) of ₹50,000 or more.

-- Investing in the Market: Whether you want to buy mutual funds, government bonds, or open a DEMAT account to trade in the stock market, your PAN is the very first document required by the Securities and Exchange Board of India (SEBI) for KYC (Know Your Customer) compliance.
+• Investing in the Market: Your PAN card is the very first document required by the Securities and Exchange Board of India (SEBI) for KYC (Know Your Customer) compliance whether you want to buy mutual funds, government bonds, or open a DEMAT account to trade in the stock market.

-- Foreign Travel and Currency: If you are traveling abroad and need to exchange Indian Rupees for foreign currency exceeding ₹50,000, you will need to provide your PAN card details to the exchange bureau.
+• Foreign Travel and Currency: You will need to provide your PAN card details to the exchange bureau, If you are traveling abroad and need to exchange Indian Rupees for foreign currency exceeding ₹50,000.

 Who is Eligible to Get a PAN Card?